Your students may benefit from our handy Visual Story, linked here: Moonlit Sanctuary Visual Story for Excursions

 We wish all our visitors, including schools, have a positive experience so ask that some preparatory discussion with your students is undertaken regarding respect and care for animals.

-We anticipate that all attending supervising adults will actively support the students’ respectful engagement with our wildlife.
+We expect that all attending supervising adults will actively support the students’ respectful engagement with our wildlife.
 Our educators will also explain the expected behaviours at the beginning of the day.

 The linked Guide to Wallaby Walk and Species Identification may help in this discussion.

-Please find the Code of Conduct on page 3 of the attached document Moonlit Sanctuary – Essential Information for Teachers.
+Please find the Code of Conduct on page 3 of the attached document Moonlit Sanctuary – Essential Information for Teachers 2023.